-Here are four of the must-have smart home technologies for convenience, comfort and savings.
+Here are four must-have smart home technologies for convenience, comfort, and savings.

 The average American family spends about $2,060 on energy bills each year, according to ENERGY STAR®.
-A programmable thermostat with energy-efficient scheduling can help lower those costs, but a study from Energy Research and Social Science showed most people surveyed didn’t know how to set them.
+A programmable thermostat with energy-efficient scheduling can help lower those costs.
+However, a study from Energy Research and Social Science showed most people surveyed didn’t know how to set them.

 Independent studies from Nest, a popular smart thermostat manufacturer, show these devices could help you save around $145 on utilities each year.
 Combined with ENERGY STAR® rebates that are often available from your local utility company, installing one won’t cost you much at all, especially when you consider the long-term savings.

 Smart Home Vents